 For this is a cyclical collection of warnings, of insular musings, of do nots and watch out fors.
 It is a contemporary story of an ordinary-extraordinary older Irish woman who lives in a village outside Castlebar (not in Castlebar, which Bina hates: “They think they are Milan in Castlebar”).
 But setting is hardly important here.
-Bina is a woman who has simply...
+Bina is a woman who has simply had enough.

 The novel is a monologue-memoir of sorts, a stream of consciousness merry-go-round, in which the protagonist tells the story of the two men who have upended and possibly (probably) ruined her life.
 One of them is Eddie, her “sorta son,” a man she found lying in the ditch beside her house. (“Drive straight past them,” she warns, if you ever come across a person lying in a ditch.)
 The other, referred to only as the Tall Man, comes to her door and into her life, bringing with him “a whole pile of trouble.”
 Both men are dangerous — one in his stupidity, the other in his cunning — and Bina is caught between the brutishness of one and the violence of the other.